aleshaleksey/fansys23/14-recipes.md

 ## Archer
 The archer is a martial archetype that focuses on long range offence.
 In close combat most archers lose their edge.

+This build specialises in long range weapon attacks.
+It requires proficiency with bows or mechanical bows, as well as "[Point blank Shot I](06-abilities.md#point-blank-shot-i-iii)" and "[Precise Shot](06-abilities.md#precise-shot-i-iii)". "[Spirit Strike](06-abilities.md#spirit-strike)" is very useful at higher levels to fight against foes which are immune to conventional weapons.
+All other abilities are optional, depending on what character exactly one wishes to build.

 |Level (base)|SP dice (Nat)| MP dice (Sup)|NAP|SAP|Abilities|Proficiencies|Notes|
 |-|-|-|-|-|-|-|-|
 |1 (1) |3  (1)|2  (1)|2|2|[Fleet](06-abilities.md#fleet), [Alert](06-abilities.md#alert), STAT +1|Bows, Spears, Light Blades, Light Armour||